ben-hayes/one-hand-clapping/README.md

 - visualisation of best output, output generation, (and algorithm history? i.e. intermediate results)

 Should use entry point defined in `ohc/run.py` (`from ohc import run`).

+## Experimental Visualizer

+Visualization of text prompt fitness scores from a multi-objective genetic algorithm have been explored in an experimental branch `exp/viz`.

+The visualizer is a Django webapp that is available at this repo/branch: https://github.com/jorshi/synth-explorer/tree/oneclap